Management of early-stage cervical cancer

 - Harvard Medical School

 Women with cervical cancer limited to the uterus have early-stage disease.
-Treatment options for these women include definitive surgery (modified radical hysterectomy), fertility-sparing surgery, or primary radiation therapy (RT; with or without chemotherapy).
-The choice of therapy depends on tumor- and patient-defined factors.
+Treatment options for these women include modified radical hysterectomy, fertility-sparing surgery, or primary radiation therapy (RT) with or without chemotherapy.
+The choice of therapy depends on tumor and patient factors.